 Posted: Feb 09 2021

 The main symptoms are:

-Sometimes they develop so slowly that you might not even notice any changes.
+Sometimes cataracts develop so slowly that you might not even notice any changes.
+Slow progression can make it easy to miss early signs such as blurriness, increased sensitivity to light or even a change in spectacle prescription.
 This is why it’s so important to discuss even small changes in your vision with your optometrist as soon as possible.
+Regular check-ups enable an optometrist to monitor and manage cataracts in a timely manner.

 Other risk factors include:

-Our optometrists may refer you to an ophthalmologist to determine if your cataracts should be removed.
-Surgery is usually performed when your vision deteriorates enough to interfere with daily life, i.e. when it affects your ability to drive safely.
+If your optometrist determines that you have vision-affecting cataracts, they will usually refer you to an ophthalmologist to determine if your cataracts should be removed.
+The best way to manage a cataract is to have surgery.
+Surgery is usually performed when your vision deteriorates enough to interfere with daily life, for example, when it affects your ability to drive safely.

-Usually performed as a day procedure and under a local anaesthetic, it involves removing the cloudy lens of the eye and replacing it with a plastic lens.
+Cataract surgery is usually performed as a day procedure and under a local anaesthetic; it involves removing the cloudy lens of the eye and replacing it with an artificial lens.
 For most people, recovery of vision occurs a few days after surgery.

+Posted: Feb 09 2021